baguilar6174/node-monitoring-app/README.md

 - Run `npx prisma migrate dev --name init` to create a migrations and schema in your Postgres database

+`Important` if you don't want to create migrations:

+- Run `npx prisma db push` to create tables and relationships

 - Run `yarn dev`

 If your want to create build production, run `yarn build`